 Our herd is tested for Caprine Arthritis Encaphlitis (CAE) and Johnness every year.
 Tests for CAE are required every year, even with closed herds.
-This years test was in May 2017 and came back negitive.
-Half the herd was tested late April 2017 (all neg) and the other half mid-May 2017 (all neg).
+This years test was in June 2018 and came back negitive.

 We are on OS40 AR, owner sampler milk testing for the four year.
 We have 6 does who have earned their stars.

 All of our bucks are G6S Normal (by test) and have DNA tests on record.
-In 2018 we will be adding some new bucks to our herd.
-These bucks will be G6s and DNA tested.
+In 2018 we added some new bucks to our herd.
+These bucks were G6s and DNA tested.

 Each goat has a "lead" chain on them to help control them.
 The chain "breaks away" easily if they get caught on something.
 When one goat shows up without thier chain, we walk the fence line to find it and put it back on.

 We have a seperate buck pen that we house our bucks.
 Right now we have 2 bucks (herd sires) that are kept out in the "buck" area.
-We are in the process of adding a new bucklings to the herd.
 They have a dry shed to stay in if the the weather is wet.
 Most goats do not want thier feet wet, they will come running to the barn or shed to keep dry.
 The young bucks are kept in a lean too by the barn and will be moved out early winter to the buck area.

 We are keeping 3 doelings and one buckling from the 2018 kiddings.
 We kept 5 doelings from the 2016 crop.
 Little Bit, Pandora, Juno, Penelope and Selene.
 We have kept 3 doelings out of the 2017, Mia, Buttercup and Jasmine.
 Mia and Buttercup are litter mates.